hhstechgroup/development-practices/feature_flagging.md

 3. If you have a large feature that is experimental or unstable, you can hide it behind an environment variable so that we can merge it and test it while still remaining flexible to roll *other* work out to Staging and beyond.

+## Notes from Senior Dev discussion

+In discussing with the Senior Dev meeting, several points were raised.
+These should each be investigated.

+1. Our current method of managing environment variables is very manual, through de-ansible.
+There may be tools such as Zookeeper which could help with this.
+2. Some teams may not be clear on how to create an environment variable.
+3. Some projects, like Perry, already have a lot of environment variables.
+With more variables comes more complexity, rarely used code branches are not usually thoroughly tested, and combinations of variables do not always work well together.
+4. We have some privileges, like Hotline-rollout or development-not-in-use, that we can also use to guard features.
+What role (no pun intended) do these play in the big picture of feature flagging?